Community Calendar

 ALTON/THAYER SALVATION ARMY:

-If you would like to donate to the Salvation Army in Oregon County throughout the year, then please contact Larry Sisson at 817-706-1896 or mail your donation payable to Salvation Army at P.O.
+If you would like to donate to the Salvation Army in Oregon County throughout the year, then please contact Larry or Terri Sisson at 817-706-1896 or mail your donation payable to Salvation Army at P.O.
 Box 223 in Thayer, Mo 65791.
 Be confident this donation will be used in Oregon County to help those in need.

 TUESDAY AND FRIDAY – JANUARY – WEEKLY: